Arab cinema: Censorship and transnational influence on Arab cinema

 Moreover, even Egypt, 'the Hollywood of the Arab world' is declining and is unable to compete with Hollywood cinema and the American imported films.
 As, "the number of domestic productions has dramatically shriveled – from over sixty films a year in the 1960s to a little over a dozen a year today – and even those are being pushed out of theaters by the American imports".
 One of the solutions, which the Egyptian filmmaker and director of El Medina, Yousry Nasrallah, came up with, is to establish a cinema for screening only Arab films, and he also ensures that there are people who are willing to invest in his project.
 One of the potential reasons for the decline in the production of the Arab cinema is due to the political conflicts.
 For example, the Palestinian cinema was introduced in 1976 and has always dealt with politics.
 Many of the films produced were documentaries about wars and refugee camps.
 Moreover, filmmakers across the Middle East such as Rashid Masharawi, Ali Nassar and many others began to also develop films on the Palestinian and Israeli conflict.

 According to Nana Asfour, the decline of the Arab cinema in the 2000s was partially due to the great restrictions and censorship the Arabs put on directors who produce challenging films such as Ziad Doueiri and Randa Chahal Sabbag and who travel to the West to screen their films.
 She concludes by saying that "If enough Arab filmmakers follow their [directors'] lead and if enough Arabs learn to appreciate and nurture their domestic talent, Arab cinema could very well find itself a worthy companion to the acclaimed film industry of neighboring Iran."

+At the same time, a new generation of Arab filmmakers began to reach international audiences through documentary and hybrid cinema.
+Syrian filmmaker Feras Fayyad emerged as one of the most prominent figures of this shift, becoming the first Syrian director to receive an Academy Award nomination and the only Syrian filmmaker to be nominated twice, for Last Men in Aleppo (2017) and The Cave (2019).
+His work, focused on war, survival, and civilian life in Syria, brought contemporary Arab experiences into major global film institutions.

 The Saudi horror movie The Cello (2023), which was written by Turki Al-Sheikh, directed by Darren Bousman, and stars Jeremy Irons and Tobin Bell, as well as Elham Ali and Samer Ismail, is regarded as the first Arabic international horror film.